eavestn/learnings/kubernetes/setup-windows.md

 **Priority: Required (High)**

 [Chocolately](https://chocolatey.org/about) is a Windows-oriented package manager that enables users to install utilities (software) via the command line.
-Installing it on a Windows machine looks a bit tricky when consulting their documentation, but the underpinnins are quite simple.
+Installing it on a Windows machine looks a bit tricky when consulting their documentation, but the conceptual underpinnings and the procedure itself are quite simple.

 :heavy_check_mark: We will use Chocolatey as a part of our Kubernetes development environment set up.